-When a Broadcaster Application is executing, if the user or Broadcaster Application requests another service with a common @appContextId and, if present, @appId then it is expected that the Receiver will issue a Service Change Notification (see Section 9.3.3) event with "requested"="true".
+When a Broadcaster Application is executing, if the user or Broadcaster Application requests another service with a common @appContextId and, if present, @appId then the Receiver is expected to issue a Service Change Notification (see Section 9.3.3) event with "requested"="true".
 In that case, the Broadcaster Application should promptly:

-1) Cease all AMP activity and release all AMP-related resources, and

-- If the Set RMP URL API (see 9.7.3) is actively using the RMP, issue a Set RMP URL API request with "operation"="stopRmp", - 3) Clear all broadcast program-specific information, - 4) Reset video scaling and positioning (see 9.7.2), and - 5) Begin requesting required resources from the Application Context Cache.
+- 1) Cease all AMP activity and release all AMP-related resources, and - If the Set RMP URL API (see 9.7.3) is actively using the RMP, issue a Set RMP URL API request with "operation"="stopRmp", - 3) Clear all broadcast program-specific information, - 4) Reset video scaling and positioning (see 9.7.2), and - 5) Begin requesting required resources from the Application Context Cache.